 Your support will help us promote the diversity and scope of educational and research opportunities in this region.

 Healthy, sustainable fisheries are the lifeblood of the coastal Maine economy.
 DEI staff and researchers have been working since 1987 with clammers, lobster fishers, scallopers, and others to enhance native stocks through public aquaculture.
 We conduct applied research to better understand the important biological, ecological, and physical mechanisms that result in healthy fisheries.
-And, we help K-12 students and their teachers use science in a way that is relevant and relatable, and to understand the importance of ecological balance and responsible stewardship of the marine resources many of their families depend on financially.
+We help K-12 students and their teachers to use science in a way that is relevant and relatable, and to understand the importance of ecological balance and responsible stewardship of the marine resources many of their families depend on financially.

 We appreciate donations to help support our work.
 Please mail a check to DEI, PO Box 83, Beals, ME 04611, or donate on line here.